Monitoring the Risks of Fossil Fuel Transport

 In the past two decades, the Pacific Northwest was targeted as the prime location for a variety of fossil fuel export terminals.
 At one point, upwards of 12 facilities were proposed to be built in Oregon and Washington to satisfy Chinese and Asian demand for coal and oil.

 These terminal proposals present a problem for Idaho because the state’s Panhandle is where the majority of the trains coming from the northern half of the U.S. are funneled through to West Coast destinations.
 Some of these proposals alone could have increased rail line traffic through North Idaho by dozens of trains per day.
 And this would have spelled bad news for Idaho on a number of different levels.

 - Health and safety: Increasing noise and air pollution from coal dust and diesel fumes would affect Idaho residents.
 More oil trains also increase the risk of derailment and explosion, which is of special concern considering the urban areas many trains pass through.
 And greater numbers of trains means more traffic delays and delays for our emergency first responders.
 There is no upside for Idaho families.

 - Economic risk: North Idaho’s clean water, quality of life and natural setting are a major driver for our economy.
 Railroads are not required to pay for needed safety improvements along rail lines, so taxpayers will be left with the bills to mitigate this enormous surge in train traffic.

-For more information about our efforts, email Susan Drumheller in our Sandpoint Field Office, or call her at (208) 265-9565.
+For more information about our efforts, email Matt Nykiel in our Sandpoint field office, or call him at 208.265.9565.